-The reflection will be held in the Dining Hall with a member of the Pastoral team.
+The reflection will be held centrally in the main with staff who are on the rota, this will be a member of the Senior Leadership Team or a Middle Leader.
 This provides an opportunity for coaching and reflection following our restorative approach.
 Each student is required to complete a restorative booklet within the detention.
 The Academy will text parents to inform them of the detention out of courtesy and, under DFE legislation (see above), parental consent is not required.
 The academy is legally entitled to use detention as a means of correcting poor behaviour.

-A 120-minute after-academy reflection can be issued for students by Pastoral leaders for failing to attend a 60-minute reflection.
-A full day reflection can be issued for students by Pastoral leaders for failing to attend a 120-minute reflection.
+A 120-minute after-academy reflection can be issued for students by Pastoral leaders for failing to attend a 90-minute reflection.
 In certain circumstances, such as part of our escalation process, students may be given a second chance to attend a 120-minute detention following a phone call home and a conversation with the student.